 (Nipun smiles) When I said: No, we’re going to do it from home.
 She frowned and asked: What kind of volunteering is this?

 Nipun Mehta (laughs): Yes.
-In a way.
 This is how it started.
-We soon got a lot of press coverage, because at that time to start volunteering like this and not looking for a way to monetize our service was not very common.
-We didn’t even build a nonprofit organization, it was just love.
+We soon got press coverage, because, at that time, volunteering was not very common.
+We didn’t even build a nonprofit organization it was just love.
 And it grew.
-Thousands of volunteers took time off from their fancy jobs – even if it was for a few hours a week – and signed up for the simple, no-frills idea of helping nonprofits building websites.
-No money was charged, and no money was given.
-Everything was free.
+Thousands of volunteers took time off from their fancy jobs – sometimes only for a few hours a week – and signed up for the simple idea of helping nonprofits to build websites.
+No money was charged.
+Everything was for free.

-Nipun Mehta: Over the next dozen years, we delivered millions of dollars in free services and organically grew our programs into over a dozen core projects.
+Nipun Mehta: Over the next dozen years, we delivered millions of dollars in free services, and organically grew our programs into over a dozen core projects.
 More than five hundred thousand users joined as members.
-We never held any intention to grow an organization or create systemic change.
+We never held any intention to build an organization or create systemic change.

 We had no plans, no agenda, no strategy, and yet, everything emerged.
-Like the flashlight principle.
-If you shine a flashlight at point Z, you’re not going to see point A, B or C. But if you just take that next step, you get to the next step, and then the next and then the next.
-I would have never thought that in 20 years, we would be where we are today.
+I would never have thought that in 20 years, we would be where we are today.
 But here we are.
 It’s just one small step at a time.

 How can one become part of this network?